Code-Institute-Submissions/MS2-Fund-Holiday/README.md

 As a user I would like to get the National public holidays per country per year at the click of button.

 ## Testing
+.
 Added and removed a colour to body background and console.log to ensure CSS and JS files linked correctly.
+.
+Added variables to read the users current date and time.
+3 Console.logs() processed.
+    console.log(userSystemDate); returned - Sat Aug 15 2020 17:21:04 GMT+0100 (Irish Standard Time) - as expected.
+    console.log(userSystemYear); returned - 2020 as expected.
+    console.log(userSystemMonth); returned 7 - as expected.
+.
+Added variables to convert the users current date and time to format required for api calls.
+2 Console.logs() processed.
+    console.log(currentMonth); returned 8 - as expected.
+    console.log(nextYear); returned - 2021 as expected.

 ## Deployment